NTI-Gymnasieingenjor/lunchpad/README.md

 ### Currently

-Currently the system restarts automatically perfectly fine when the Raspberry pi loses power.
-But there is a problem with the stored tags.
+The system restarts automatically without any problems when the Raspberry pi loses power.
+But there is a problem when it comes to the stored tags.

 ### Problem

-Currently we reset the list of used tags at the end of each day by rebooting the Raspberry pi.
+We currently reset the list of used tags at the end of each day by rebooting the Raspberry pi automatically at a set time.

-The problem with this is that if it were to lose power for just a second and the Raspberry pi has to reboot, the list will be reset.
+The problem with this is that if it were to lose power for even just a second during lunch, the Raspberry pi would reboot and restart the system and with that reset the list.
+This is problematic becasue someone might accidentally or intentionally unplug the Raspberry pi so the list would reset.
-This is problematic becasue someone might unplug the Raspberry pi  by accident or with intent and then reset the list so more people can eat.
-It would also be problematic if the power were to go randomly.
-Even if it's just a couple of minutes it would reset the list.
+The power might also go out randomly but that's not as likely.

+In short we don't want the list to reset when the Raspberry pi reboots, here's a solution.

 ### Solution

-If we instead of storing the used tags in a list located in the file, we could store them all in a seperate file and encrypt them there.
+If we store the used tags in a seperate file and encrypt them there we avoid the problem entierly. <br>

-This would solve the reboot problem beacuse the list wouldn't be reset when the raspberry pi reboots.
+This would solve the reboot problem beacuse the file wouldn't be reset when the Raspberry pi reboots and the system restarts, instead it would be stored safely.
-We could for example make it so the file only resets at a certain time or does something else with the information.
-It would also make the system alot safer because you can't easily access the used tags if you so desired.
+This also opens up possibilities such as reseting the file at a set time via a script without having to rely on the Raspberry pi entierly.
+We can also access the tags in a seperate file easier rather than in the actual code and do something else with that information.
+This might seem like a safety issue but since the tags will be encrypted you can't do anything with that information.